SAP/luigi/docs/luigi-client-api.md

 ### addCustomMessageListener

-Registers a listener called when the microfrontend receives the specified custom message.
+Registers a listener called when the micro frontend receives a custom message.

 #### Parameters

 -   `customMessageId` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** the custom message id
--   `customMessageListener` **[Lifecycle~customMessageListenerCallback](#lifecyclecustommessagelistenercallback)** the function that is called when the microfrontend receives the corresponding event.
+-   `customMessageListener` **[Lifecycle~customMessageListenerCallback](#lifecyclecustommessagelistenercallback)** the function that is called when the micro frontend receives the corresponding event.

 ### removeCustomMessageListener